top of page

 • Avoid eating a meal within three hours of bedtime

-• Have a nap during the day, if feeling drowsy but for no more than 30 minutes
+• Have a nap during the day, if feeling drowsy, but for no more than 30 minutes

 • Exercise should take place no later than four hours before bedtime